TRI-AMDD/mpet/README.md

 1. Download `ref_outputs.zip` from
-   [here](http://mit.edu/smithrb/www/ref_outputs.zip) and unzip within the tests subdirectory.
+   [here](http://mit.edu/smithrb/www/ref_outputs.zip) and unzip within the working directory.
 This should give make a number of directories of the form `tests/ref_outputs/test###`.
 2. Copy `mpettest` to the working directory and run it.
 This will run a number of simulations and compare their output to those